cloudmesh-community/fa18-516-29/chapter/HadoopMultiNodeclustersetup-Part2.md

  ## Installation steps:
    (Everything is done when logged in as user ubuntu)

    i.
-Before starting the installation,update all the servers as a good practice by the below command:
+Before starting the installation,update all the servers as a good practice by the command:
         sudo apt-get update

    ii.
 Install java version8 in all the servers:
         sudo apt install openjdk-8-jdk

    iii.
-Download and install hadoop 2.9 on all the servers.
+Download and install hadoop 2.9 on all the servers:
         wget http://apache.mirrors.tds.net/hadoop/common/hadoop-2.9.1/hadoop-2.9.1.tar.gz -P ~/hadoop_installation

    iv.
-Uncompress the tar file in any directory called hadoop_home
+Uncompress the tar file in any directory called hadoop_home:
         tar zxvf ~/hadoop_installation/hadoop-* -C ~/hadoop_home

-   v. set up the env variables in the .profile and .bashrc of all the servers
+   v. set up the env variables in the .profile and .bashrc of all the servers:

         export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
         export PATH=$PATH:$JAVA_HOME/bin